webix-hub/docs/data/tutorials/basic_app_1.md

 - a list with film data;
 - a form to add new items to the set;
-- a toolbar with 'add' and 'delete' to control the app.
+- a toolbar with 'add' and 'delete' buttons to control the app.

 {{note
-First of all, you should create the app layout and then, place ui components and controls there.
+First of all, you should create the app layout and then place ui components and controls there.
 }}

 Follow the guide step by step: